's-Gravenzande

-'s-Gravenzande is a town in the province of South Holland, in the Netherlands.
+sGravenzande is a town in the province of South Holland, in the Netherlands.
 It is a part of the municipality of Westland, and lies about 12 km southwest of The Hague.
-Until 2004 it was a separate municipality and covered an area of 20.77 km^{2} (of which 3.38 km^{2} water).
+Until 2004, it was a separate municipality and covered an area of 20.77 km2 of which 3.38 km2 is water.

-The town of 's-Gravenzande had 15,241 inhabitants in 2011.
-The built-up area of the town was 2.7 km^{2}, and contained 5,879 residences.
+The town of 'sGravenzande had 15,241 inhabitants in 2011.
+The built-up area of the town was 2.7 km2, and contained 5,879 residences.

-As of 1 January 2009, 's-Gravenzande is the largest town in Westland with 19.428 inhabitants.
+As of 1 January 2023, 'sGravenzande is the largest town in Westland with 23.470 inhabitants.

-The former municipality of 's-Gravenzande also included the township of Heenweg.
+The former municipality of 'sGravenzande also included the township of Heenweg.